buildbot/buildbot/master/docs/developer/cls-buildsteps.rst

         :returns: Deferred

-        This method connects the given command to the step's buildslave and runs it, returning the Deferred from :meth:`~buildbot.process.buildstep.RemoteCommand.run`.
+        This method connects the given command to the step's buildslave and runs it, returning the Deferred from :meth:`~buildbot.process.remotecommand.RemoteCommand.run`.

     .. py:method:: addURL(name, url)